Xunnamius/black-flag/README.md

 ### Declaratively Build Deep Command Hierarchies ✨

-Black Flag provides first-class support for authoring sprawling deeply nested tree-like structures of commands and sub-commands.
+Black Flag provides first-class support for authoring sprawling deeply nested tree-like structures of commands and child commands.

 No more wrestling with positional parameters.
 No more pleading with `yargs::commandDir` to behave.
 And no more dealing with help text that